 In addition to his suggesting that organics is some kind of socialist construct he has stated that, “Liberals destroy agriculture in B.C.
 [British Columbia]” and suggested that the liberal American financier George Soros is somehow financing an organic “bureaucracy” instead of substantive oversight.

 “Mr. Popoff’s contention that the organic industry has some kind of socialist/liberal agenda is a gross misnomer,” stated Kastel.
 “Support for organics cuts across all demographics with liberals and conservative suburban consumers, urbanites and rural farmers ranging from dreadlocked hippies to conservative Christians, Mennonites and the Amish.”

 Like the Averys at the Hudson Institute he’s also attacked The Cornucopia Institute, suggesting that they have partnered with Soros and claiming that the organization’s largest funder is the farmer-owned cooperative Organic Valley (another one of Popoff’s targets in his book).

-“Because Organic Valley CEO George Siemen doesn’t back his thesis to switch all organic oversight exclusively to testing he attacked Siemen and now is going after Cornucopia,” said Kastel.
+“Because Organic Valley CEO George Siemon doesn’t back his thesis to switch all organic oversight exclusively to testing he attacked Siemon and now is going after Cornucopia,” said Kastel.
 “Interestingly, Popoff has also promoted a testing business that would directly benefit from this recommended approach.”

 “By trying to tie all of his favorite villains together Mr. Popoff discredits himself, and leaves all of his statements open to question,” noted Kastel.
 “Not only is Organic Valley not our largest funder, we do not receive any financial support from the cooperative, or from Mr. Soros, and fully stand by our independence as an organic industry watchdog,” Fantle affirmed.